 Following the publication of the 2009 Belgian Code on Corporate Governance, the Board of Directors has, on 22 December 2009, adopted the 2009 Code as the reference code for Bekaert and revised the Bekaert Corporate Governance Charter.

-The Bekaert Corporate Governance Charter was further revised by the Board of Directors on 13 November 2014 and on 28 July 2016 (the "Bekaert Charter").
+The Bekaert Corporate Governance Charter was further revised by the Board of Directors on 13 November 2014, on 28 July 2016 and on 28 February 2019 (the "Bekaert Charter").